tidymass/tidymass-website/content/en/r-shiny/inputs-and-processing.md

 Based on the current published tutorial and the public tidymassshiny 1.0.0 source; checked September 23, 2026.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-shiny-inputs-and-processing-en.svg" caption="Select the right import route.
+Numbers show the reading order; this is a schematic." >}}

+Raw files need processing; an existing peak table already contains extracted intensities; a saved mass_dataset may contain earlier processing history.
+Choose the matching import module.
+Inspect the resulting sample count, feature count and metadata before opening Overview.

 ## Initialize a project

 Choose a working directory, upload `sample_info.csv`, map its columns when necessary, then click **Initialize Project**.
 Inspect the resulting sample information.
 IDs must match the intensity columns or raw filenames exactly; distinguish biological **group**, sample **class**, batch and acquisition order.